5 Letter Words That Start With CR

 Noun : An island in the Mediterranean, and the largest in Greece.

-Noun : One of the 13 peripheries of Greece; it contains Chania, Iraklion, Lasithi and Rethimni.
+Noun : One of the thirteen regions (peripheries) of Greece, consisting of Chania, Iraklion, Lasithi and Rethymno.

 Noun : (archaic) A Cretan.